codethesaurus/docs/docs/faq/index.md

 ## What technologies does Code Thesaurus use?

 The main site is a [Django](https://djangoproject.com) project built with [Python](https://python.org/).
-It stores its language data in JSON files and uses PostgreSQL as its database.
+It stores its language data in JSON files rather than in a database, and it uses SQLite by default locally with PostgreSQL in production.
 This documentation site is built with [MkDocs](https://www.mkdocs.org/).

 ## Do I need to know multiple programming languages to contribute?